chouseknecht/galaxy-import-role/README.md

 # galaxy-import-role

-Automate importing one or more roles to Galaxy by using the API directly.
-Does not rely on the ansible-galaxy CLI tool, but instead call Galaxy API endpoints directly.
+Automate importing one or more roles to Galaxy.
+Uses the Galaxy API directly, rather than the `ansible-galaxy` CLI.

 ## Requirements